windkh/node-red-contrib-shelly/README.md

 - Docjones for providing the skeleton for ShellyRGBW node see pull request #15
 - arvidcarlander  for adding all_status feature to cloud node
 - teixemf for testing and fixing gen 2 rpc problems
+- MichaelEFlip for improving the readme
+- Solarer for fixing script overload

 # Changelog